 - Vendor Items Only - Only Vendor Items for the Vendor would populate the Item list on the AP/AR invoice screen.
 This would limit the selectable items to only the Vendor Items of the selected Vendor

-20) Available To Managers – if checked, Restaurant Managers will be able to create transactions for this Vendor.
+15) Available To Managers – If checked, Restaurant Managers will be able to create transactions for this Vendor.
 If unchecked, Restaurant Mangers will not be able to create transactions for this Vendor, but will be able to see transactions involving this Vendor in their ‘AP Transactions’ list

-21) PO File Format - Select the file format that Purchase Orders will be exported in for this Vendor.
+16) PO File Format - The file format that Purchase Orders will be exported in for this Vendor.
 Options include:

 Open Transactions Tab

 Any Open Transactions associated with the Vendor will appear in this list view.